santacsj/symbolicloader64/README.md

 Symbolic Machine Code Loader for the Commodore 64

+Learn C64 assembly the hard way, by programming on paper :).

 Tokens
 - @ + a single PETSCII character, saves the current address stored in variable `O`
 - ! + a single PETSCII character, recall and store the saved address (as a word) in memory